“The 2020 Hyundai Palisade is a value-conscious people-mover that punches above its price range.”

 If we’re going for tech above all else, it’s hard to argue with the Limited, which still checks in thousands of dollars cheaper than the likes of a loaded-up Chevrolet Traverse, Honda Pilot or Volkswagen Atlas.

 The 2020 Hyundai Palisade is an exemplary vehicle from a brand that knows how to reinvent itself.
 In addition to the Kona and the forthcoming Venue, it will be a significant shot in the arm for Hyundai’s credibility (not to mention its sales) in the U.S. market.
-It’s not a premium vehicle (and it’s not meant to be), but it offers a robust feature suite at a very competitive price that is backed up by one of the industry’s best warranties.
-It should absolutely be on any mainstream three-row buyer’s shopping list.
+It offers a robust feature suite at a very competitive price that is backed up by one of the industry’s best warranties.